bsayli/spring-boot-openapi-generics-clients/customer-service-client/README.md

 ```

 By default this feature is **not required** and we recommend using the plain `ServiceClientResponse<T>` wrappers
 as-is.
-However, the hook is available if your project needs to enforce additional annotations (e.g., Jackson, Lombok)
+However, the hook is available if your project needs to enforce additional annotations (e.g., Jackson, Jakarta
+Validation)
 on top of generated wrapper classes.

 ---